nanditaraha/Muon_g-2_Presentations/README.md

 # Muon_g-2_Presentations
-A collection of presentations and how-to for DIY's
+A collection of presentations and how-tos for DIYs